polterguy/hyper-core/README.md

 The select operation takes the following optional parameters as HTTP query parameters.
 Notice, all _"special parameter types"_, such as columns, requires square brackets surrounding their names.
-This is a conscious choice, to eliminate that these parameters are _"clashing"_ with your generic column _"where"_ declarations.
+This is to prevent these parameters from _"clashing"_ with your generic column _"where"_ declarations.

 * __[columns]__ - Which columns you want to select, defaults to "\*" (all columns).